IlhamIbrahimli/Ilham8/README.md

 Cmp:

-Compares 2 Regisers and sets the equal flag to eitheer True or False. (`CMP X Y`)
+Compares 2 Regisers and sets the equal flag to either True or False. (`CMP X Y`)

 ### RAM loading functions

 Load:

-Load a specific piece of data ot a register. (`LOAD X A` Where a is an 8-bit binary number)
+Load a specific piece of data to a register. (`LOAD X A` Where a is an 8-bit binary number)

 Str: